xdsopl/polar/README.md

 by Erdal Arikan - 2011
 * Fast Polar Decoders: Algorithm and Implementation
 by Gabi Sarkis, Pascal Giard, Alexander Vardy, Claude Thibeault and Warren J. Gross - 2013
+* Flexible and Low-Complexity Encoding and Decoding of Systematic Polar Codes
+by Gabi Sarkis, Ido Tal, Pascal Giard, Alexander Vardy, Claude Thibeault and Warren J. Gross - 2015
 * [The Flesh of Polar Codes](https://youtu.be/VhyoZSB9g0w)
 by Emre Telatar - ISIT 2017